 - Effect: Adds a unique sweetness

 Katsuobushi is the name for bonito flakes made with dry flakes of skipjack tuna.
-It's a must-have item for Japanese cuisine!
-While it gives a hint of a fishy taste, the effect is still subtle.
+It’s a must-have item for Japanese cuisine!
+While it hints at a fishy taste, the effect is still subtle.

 - When to add: Mix together